Rockwell B-1 Lancer: New problems and cancellation

 In 1976, Soviet pilot Viktor Belenko defected to Japan with his MiG-25 "Foxbat".
 During debriefing he described a new "super-Foxbat" (almost certainly referring to the MiG-31) that had look-down/shoot-down radar in order to attack cruise missiles.
 This would also make any low-level penetration aircraft "visible" and easy to attack.
-Given that the B-1's armament suite was similar to the B-52, and it now appeared no more likely to survive Soviet airspace than the B-52, the program was increasingly questioned.
+Given that the B-1's armament suite was similar to the B-52, and it then appeared no more likely to survive Soviet airspace than the B-52, the program was increasingly questioned.
 In particular, Senator William Proxmire continually derided the B-1 in public, arguing it was an outlandishly expensive dinosaur.
 During the 1976 federal election campaign, Jimmy Carter made it one of the Democratic Party's platforms, saying "The B-1 bomber is an example of a proposed system which should not be funded and would be wasteful of taxpayers' dollars."

 When Carter took office in 1977 he ordered a review of the entire program.
 By this point the projected cost of the program had risen to over $100 million per aircraft, although this was lifetime cost over 20 years.
 He was informed of the relatively new work on stealth aircraft that had started in 1975, and he decided that this was a better approach than the B-1.
 Pentagon officials also stated that the AGM-86 Air-Launched Cruise Missile (ALCM) launched from the existing B-52 fleet would give the USAF equal capability of penetrating Soviet airspace.
 With a range of 1500 mi, the ALCM could be launched well outside the range of any Soviet defenses and penetrate at low altitude like a bomber (with a much lower radar cross-section (RCS) due to smaller size), and in much greater numbers at a lower cost.
 A small number of B-52s could launch hundreds of ALCMs, saturating the defense.
 A program to improve the B-52 and develop and deploy the ALCM would cost at least 20% less than the planned 244 B-1As.